 Whoever Squigly is, he really loved MadLibs.
 Squigly’s Playhouse has quite a few to play.

 MegaFunGames gets the grammar juices flowing by going over definitions of noun, adverb, adjective, etc. before the kids fill in the blanks to create their own story.

 Looking for MadLib options that are a little less mundane or juvenile?
 Need something tailored more towards tweens, teens and grown-ups?
 These sites offer excellent options.

 Mad Takes offers “Ad-Lib” games in the MadLib style.
 With subjects like, “Runaway Bride Proposal” it’s clear to see why these games are meant for slightly older audiences.

 Diva Girl has a pretty decent collection of printable MadLibs catering to adult players.
 Think: Baby showers and bachelorette parties.
 She even has one about menopause!

 15. Love To Know

 Got a teen in love or a high school senior ready to do their college tour?
 Admittedly, you’re going to have a hard time nailing down your older kids to play these.
 If you can, though, Love To Know offers a few MadLib options that they can relate to.

 Buy The Real Thing

 OG MadLib’ers will tell you that the most fun way to play MadLibs is with one of their “old school” top-bound books and a trusty pen or pencil.
+There’s just something so nice about handing over a tangible surprise.
+And it’s secretly educational games, too!
 If you’re heading out on a road trip or long flight, a bunky binder or printables isn’t feasible.
 And what about if you don’t have access to the internet?
 (Send help!)
 Before you duck out on your next adventure, hit your local bookstore or check out Amazon’s enormous collection of MadLibs books.
 They’re really the perfect size for that front pocket of a backpack.
 Plus, they come in a ton of cool themes, including Star Wars.